mahmoodkk/magento-test/README.md

 4. Set the media property for the theme like mentioned 900 X 900.
 5. Removed the compared sidebare from category pages using default.xml.
 6. I have overriden the configurable module inside our theme to show how we can override the modules files like css,js and phtml so we can change that for our work.
+7. To add static block to category pages add static block code to catalog_category_view.xml code like I did inside catalog module in theme.: